 Samudra is an international organisation dedicated to improving waste management systems globally.
-Our goals are to reduce climate impact and environmental pollution associated with waste, and to minimise the impact of waste on human and animal health.
+Our goals are to reduce climate impact and environmental pollution associated with waste, and to minimise the impact of waste on human and ecosystem health.
 We plan to achieve these goals by:

-We contribute to 15 out of 17 SDGs by improving waste management systems around the world, increasing the coverage of waste collection services, reducing climate impact and environmental pollution associated with waste, minimising the impact of waste on human and animal health, and creating collaborative solutions where everyone’s contribution is truly appreciated instead of being expected.
+We contribute to 15 out of 17 SDGs by improving waste management systems around the world, increasing the coverage of waste collection services, reducing climate impact and environmental pollution associated with waste, minimising the impact of waste on human and ecosystem health, and creating collaborative solutions where everyone’s contribution is truly appreciated instead of being expected.

 The World Bank estimated that about 5% of total global GHG emissions were generated from solid waste treatment and disposal in 2016, not including waste-related transportation.
 Additionally, a 2019 study demonstrated that black carbon emissions from open burning of waste have an impact equal to 2–10% of global CO2-equivalent emissions.